Do You Read Sci-Fi or Fantasy? This List is For You!

 My time is limited, however, and I can’t stand the idea of investing hours into a lackluster book when quality abounds.
 I don’t know about you, but when I walk into a Barnes and Noble my eyes glaze and my mouth waters.
 So many potential reads…how to avoid the duds and maximize the awesome reads?

-Well, a couple of years ago I was turned on to NPR’s Top 100 Science Fiction and Fantasy Bookslist (by none other than our own @earthnerdturff) which was a godsend.
+Well, a couple of years ago I was turned on to NPR’s Top 100 Science Fiction and Fantasy Books list, which was a godsend.
 60,000 book lovers weighed in on what should not be missed and afforded me some direction and a longterm goal.
 I found it fun on two levels:

 1) I had read a pretty solid number of the books on the list.